-According to Obenewaa, choosing prostitution was due to lack of support from her poor parents, adding that she started from local before moving on to international.
+According to Obenewaa, choosing prostitution was due to lack of support from her poor parents; she added that she started prostituting locally before moving on to the international scene.

-Speaking further, she said the Nigerian woman enticed her to take her prostitution business outside Ghana and she later spread her bounds to neighbouring countries like Benin, Togo and Burkina Faso.
+Speaking further, she said the Nigerian woman enticed her to take her prostitution business outside Ghana and she later spread her bounds to neighboring countries like Benin, Togo, and Burkina Faso.

-She confessed that over 100 men had already died, and 70 more were rendered impotent after sleeping with her before she eventually discovered what the cause was.
-According to Obenewaa,
+She confessed that over 100 men had already died, and 70 more were rendered impotent after sleeping with her.
+The woman said:

-Prostitution is the practice or occupation of engaging in sexual activity with someone for financial gain or payment.
-Two factors are usually blamed for the emergence of prostitution as a profession such as sexual lust on the part of men, and poverty on the part of women.
+Two factors are usually blamed for the emergence of prostitution as a profession in the country, they include; sexual lust on the part of men and poverty on the part of women.

-The chief subsidiary cause common to both sexes is said to be a defective education, which is responsible for the ignorance of the simple principles of sexual biology, sexual hygiene, and sexual disease.
+The chief subsidiary cause common to both gender is said to be a defective education, which is responsible for the ignorance of the simple principles of sexual biology, sexual hygiene, and sexual disease.

-According to Archive, young boys and girls have been denied instruction in one of the subjects [sex] which are vital for their health and happiness.
-Hence they end up learning these things from their vulgar companions, stumble into love, courtship, and marriage, blundering and groping.
+It is said that young boys and girls have been denied instruction in one of the sex subjects which are vital to their health and happiness.
+Hence, they end up learning these things from their vulgar companions, stumble into love, courtship, and marriage, blundering and groping.

-It is widely believed that venereal diseases and sexual sins are augmented because of ignorance causing women to fall; men to patronise the prostitutes, contract STDs, and carry them to their wives, all because of this ignorance via which society reaps wretchedness and vice.
+Also, it is widely believed that venereal diseases and sexual sins are augmented because of ignorance causing men to patronize the prostitutes, contract STDs, and carry them to their wives.

 Don’t Miss: How To Find Your Dream Job On Tonaton

 The myth behind prostitution is that it is an ancient profession.
-When the government of New Zealand legalized prostitution, Julie Bindel, a freelance journalist and political activist, and a founder of Justice for Women wrote that prostitution is not a job.
+When the government of New Zealand legalized prostitution, Julie Bindel, a freelance journalist, political activist, and founder of Justice for Women wrote that prostitution is not a job.

 According to her, the inside of a woman’s body is not a workplace.
-The freelance journalist reported that the country which decriminalised prostitution since 2003 has witnessed a surge in Trafficking of women into New Zealand into legal and illegal brothels.
-Even under legalisation, women are still murdered by pimps and punters.
+The freelance journalist reported that the country which decriminalized prostitution since 2003 has witnessed a surge in trafficking of women into New Zealand’s legal and illegal brothels.
+Even under legalization, women are still murdered by pimps and punters.

-Reasons people get into prostitution has become complex over the years.
-While money is the apex of the act, poverty, unemployment, peer pressure, sexual addiction, laziness, heartbreaks, loneliness, absents of adequate parental guidance, victims of rape and sex trafficking, psychological orientation, are the major factors people are tolerance of prostitution.
+The reasons why people get into prostitution has become complex over the years.
+While money is the apex of the act, poverty, unemployment, peer pressure, sexual addiction, laziness, heartbreaks, loneliness, absents of adequate parental guidance, and psychological orientation are some of the major factors that have spread the business of selling sex.